kragen/derctuo/segments-and-blocks.md

 or nodes into memory when their keys are brought into a virtual-machine register.

-Their short-Oop mechanism is table-based, unlike HotSpot's compressed-Oop mechanism, which represents a 64-bit object pointer as a 36-bit (?) offset from a global heap base address, shifted right by 4 (?) bits and thus stored in a 32-bit word.
+Their short-Oop mechanism is table-based, unlike HotSpot’s compressed-Oop mechanism, which represents a 64-bit object pointer as a 36-bit (?) offset from a global heap base address, shifted right by 4 (?) bits and thus stored in a 32-bit word.
 Being table-based permits relocation of objects when their 4-word leaves are replaced by full-fledged resident objects after being brought in from disk.
-They do suggest using precisely HotSpot's compressed-Oop approach to support 2<sup>36</sup> bytes of on-disk objects, though, and their RAM is 16-bit-word-oriented, so they can support 131072 bytes of objects in RAM, like the original Macintosh 128K, not merely 65536.
+They do suggest using precisely HotSpot’s compressed-Oop approach to support 2<sup>36</sup> bytes of on-disk objects, though, and their RAM is 16-bit-word-oriented, so they can support 131072 bytes of objects in RAM, like the original Macintosh 128K, not merely 65536.